gopigof/ResearchFlow/README.md

 ## Objective

-This project aims to build an end-to-end research tool using an Airflow pipeline to process documents, store and search vectors, and create a multi-agent research interface.
+Research Flow is a Multi-Agent Research Tool with Langraph and Airflow that aims to build an end-to-end research tool using an Airflow pipeline to process documents, store and search vectors, and create a multi-agent research interface.

 ## Features